jmoss7/Melodies/README.md

 # Melodies
-Made by: Austin Ng, John Mocettini, Kelechi Igwe, Yvan Gonzales
+Made by: Austin Ng, John Mocettini, Kelechi Igwe, Yvan Gonzalez

 ## About
 Melodies is a software application that allows a user to generate melodies using Python.
 Melodies is a musical collaboration between human and computer, as the user works with AI to generate new and innovative melodies!